c4spar/deno-cliffy/command/README.md

 > Work in progress

-When `.command()` is invoked with a description argument, this tells cliffy that you're going to use separate executables for sub-commands.
-Cliffy will search the executables in the directory of the entry script (like `./examples/pm`) with the name program-sub-command, like `pm-install`, `pm-search`.
-You can specify a custom name with the `executable` configuration option.
+When `.executable()` is invoked on a sub-command, this tells cliffy you're going to use a separate executable file for the sub-command.
+Cliffy will search the executable in the directory of the entry script with the name program-sub-command, like `pm-install`, `pm-search`.
+If no command was found cliffy looks for a globally installed command.

 You handle the options for an executable (sub)command in the executable, and don't declare them at the top-level.